-The Shillinglaw House was the first residence in Brandon’s East End and is now one of only two pre-1900 houses remaining in the neighbourhood.
-The building was associated for more than 75 years with architect and city engineer Walter H. Shillinglaw.
-It is now a municipally designated historic site.
+The Shillinglaw House on Russell Street, constructed in 1882 by James Shillinglaw (1832-1910, father of local architect and engineer Walter Henderson Shillinglaw) was the first residence in Brandon’s East End and is now one of only two pre-1900 houses remaining in the neighbourhood.
+It is a municipally designated heritage building (2003).

 Memorable Manitobans: Walter Henderson Shillinglaw (1864-1957)

 Historic Sites of Manitoba: Municipally Designated Historic Sites

 “Plenty of history found in Brandon's buildings,” Brandon Sun, 20 July 2009, page 3.